M66B/FairEmail/FAQ.md

 Please read the privacy policy of [Gemini](https://support.google.com/gemini/answer/13594961).
 FairEmail does not use third-party libraries to avoid being tracked when Gemini is not being used.

-This feature is experimental and available in the GitHub version only and requires version 1.2171 or later.
+This feature is experimental and requires version 1.2171 or later for the GitHub version and version 1.2182 or later for the Play Store version.

 <br>